Identification of Candidate Halos Hosting Massive Black Hole Seeds in the $\textit{Renaissance}$ Simulations with Support Vector Machines: Methods

 A large $t_{1}$ value indicates a bulk convergence of matter along the direction of the corresponding eigenvector, which is expected to lead to a large-scale overdensity that will contain a massive cluster with massive galaxies at later times.
 Such a region is more likely to contain a massive, rapidly-growing halo, which is conducive to DCBH formation.

-We use the same dataset presented in \citet{Mone2025}, with two changes.
+We use the same dataset presented in \citet{Mone2025}, including the same candidacy definition, with two changes.
 First, we restrict the mass range of the halos to those that are candidates for hosting DCBHs; this range is given by $10^{7.5} \, \mathrm{M}_{\odot} \lesssim M_{\text{halo}} \lesssim 10^{8} \, \mathrm{M}_{\odot}$, where the lower bound roughly corresponds to the ACL at $z \approx 15$ and the upper bound accounts for the time delay between reaching the ACL and the collapse of the halo as it continues to gain mass.
 We place this restriction because we expect halos with masses outside this region to not be candidates for hosting DCBH formation.
 Halos that are undermassive would likely have an insufficient gravitational potential to promote rapid infall, and halos that are overmassive would likely have already collapsed to form stars and be chemically enriched.
 By eliminating these halos from our sample, we restrict the SVM to the appropriate mass range for candidacy.
 Second, we do not implement the cut that removes halos with metal-enriched stars younger than $20 \, \mathrm{Myr}$.
 Since the goal of this work is to develop a model that can be used as a seeding prescription, implementing this cut would artificially bias the model by altering the LW distribution from the raw simulation output.
 With these changes, our dataset consists of $\sim\!8400$ halos, of which $35$ are considered prime candidates for hosting DCBHs.
+For our machine learning models, the dataset is divided using the same 90\%\slash 10\% train\slash test split for each model.